-The Winston-Salem Journal published an article on July 17, 2020, providing coverage about the renaming of Piedmont International University as Carolina University.
-The article discusses the historical origins of the university and the series of mergers with colleges in Alabama, Tennessee, and North Carolina to create PIU as the combined entity.
+The Winston-Salem Journal published an article on July 17, 2020, providing coverage about the renaming of Carolina University as Carolina University.
+The article discusses the historical origins of the university and the series of mergers with colleges in Alabama, Tennessee, and North Carolina to create CU as the combined entity.

 University leaders began discussing ideas for a new name in April 2019 and engaged in a series of consultations with stakeholders including students and alumni.
 After much debate and due deliberation, the administration finalized Carolina University as the new name.
 The decision to rename the university reflects the fact that it has its historical origins in the Carolinas but its aspirations transcend beyond the region.